30-bhuvana/todo-schedular/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+##  Technologies Used
+Frontend

+Next.js: A React framework that enables server-side rendering and generating static websites.

+React: For building interactive user interfaces.

+Tailwind CSS: A utility-first CSS framework for rapid UI development.​

+Backend

+API Routes in Next.js: For handling backend logic and database interactions.

+MongoDB: A NoSQL database for storing tasks.

+Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js.​